Can I get WhatsApp on my Chromebook?

 For this use, you can install WhatsApp Web as a Progressive Web App (PWA).
 I use this regularly on my Pixelbook and Mac.
 Here is how you can do it.

 Next, click the settings icon (three dots menu) and choose More tools.
-From here, choose Create shortcut.
+From here, choose to Create shortcut.

 You will now a confirmation popup.
 On this screen, select “Open as a window” and then click Create.
 You can also give the app a different name if you wish to.